 - Impact of the requested budget on the overall project.

-Evaluation results will be transmitted to applicants at the latest 4 months after the application deadline.
+Evaluation results will be communicated to applicants at the latest four months after the application deadline.
 Successful applicants will receive a grant agreement (contract) from SPI specifying the grant’s conditions (reporting, payments, etc.).